web-dev-cody-hackathon/100editors/README.md

-Introducing "100Editors: The Ultimate Proofreader's Challenge" 📚🎮
+Introducing "100Editors: The Ultimate Proofreading Tool" 📚🎮

 Welcome to the captivating world of 100Editors, a groundbreaking multiplayer puzzle browser game where linguistic prowess meets collaborative strategy.
 In 100Editors, players embark on an exhilarating journey through the intricacies of grammar, syntax, and language precision.